ADirin/OTP1_LectureMaterial/Week 5/lecture_Assignment/lectureAssignment_F2024.md

 ## Submission Deadline:
-- The assignment must be submitted by [17.09.2024] In a folder in Oma.
+- The assignment must be submitted by [XX.XX.XX AT xxxx] In a folder in Oma.

 ## Evaluation Criteria:
 - Correct implementation of the TimeCalculator class.